eugeniovaretti/PM10_BAYESIAN/README.md

-# Clustering spatial times via Bayesian nonparametrics
+# Clustering spatial time series via Bayesian nonparametric
 This projects contain (almost) all the work done for the course of Bayesian Statistic a.y 2022/2023 for the MSc.
 Mathematical Engineering, Politecnico di Milano.

 # Installation